 Ways to Eat Bone Broth

-The most obvious way to use bone broth would be as the base of a soup.
+The easiest way to use bone broth would be as the base of a soup.
 Simply use it as you would any broth for added nutritional value and flavor.
 You can create a sauce or even make a homemade bone broth gravy.
-You can also use it to saute or roast vegetables.
+Try using it to sauté or roast vegetables.
 You can even drink a mug of it daily as you would your morning coffee to get all the health benefits it has to offer.